 Vancouver chapter of the Keiretsu Forum (Northwest Region) for the local startup

 community of entrepreneurs and angel investors.
 She also serves on committees with

 the National Angel Capital Organization (Canada) and the Angel Capital Association

 (U.S.).
 Thealzel is co-founder and director of angel investment funds Nelsa Investment

 (VCC) Inc., the VANTEC Entrepreneurs (VCC) Fund Inc. dba eFund, and the TIMIA

 Capital Corporation (TSX.V:TCA) which provide equity and non-equity investments.

 Fund Managing Partner, Serial Entrepreneur, Turnaround Expert, M&A, and Angel Investor.

-A real love for starting new ventures, turning around struggling companies, developing novel technology and managing fast growing opportunities.
-Direct experience of raising Government funding and equity, buying and selling ventures (9), turnarounds (7), winning major contracts, exits (5) and the other side of the entrepreneurship coin (1).
-Interested in investing in high growth opportunities.
+Jason has a real love for starting new ventures, turning around struggling companies, developing novel technology, and managing fast growing opportunities.
+He has direct experience with raising government funding and equity, buying and selling ventures (9), turnarounds (7), winning major contracts, exits (5) and the other side of the entrepreneurship coin (1).
+He’s interested in investing in high growth opportunities.

 Thursday, May 27th 11:30AM – 12:30PM | Startups Going Global with International Expansion, Targeting new Customers